Looking for interpreters, International Rescue Committee in Wichita needs your help

-International Rescue Committee in Wichita’s Safety and Wellness Program Coordinator, Yeni Telles, said during the past weeks they have brought in more people to be part of their team.
-This is in an effort to help prepare for the arrival of several refugees.
+Yeni Telles, International Rescue Committee, said they have brought in more people to be part of their team during the past weeks.
+It is to help prepare for the arrival of several refugees.

 However, they are still looking for more volunteers.